alttch/yedb-rs/README.md

 - The command-line client is very basic.
 If you need more features, use [yedb Python CLI](https://github.com/alttch/yedb-py).

+## Additional features over YEDB specs

+- "delete" command does not delete keys, they are moved to .trash folder instead

+- .trash folder is being cleaned when "purge" method is invoked.

+- "auto\_bak" property tells server to automatically create backup key versions when key data is modified

+- "bak" keys are hidden

 ## Client/server

 Binaries available at the [releases